A Guide To Alcohol And Drug Rehab On The Isle Of Wight

 Group Involves a number of people struggling with similar issues coming together to discuss these issues openly, and in the presence of a certified counsellor.
 Through this process, each participant gains a deeper insight into their addiction, while providing support to others in the group at the same time.

-The fastest public transport connection that links the island to the mainland is the hovercraft, which goes to Southsea from Ryde, as well as two catamaran and three ferry services that cross The Solent to Lymington, Portsmouth and Southampton, where there are about 200 daily crossings.
+The fastest public transport connection that links the island to the mainland is the hovercraft, which goes to Southsea from Ryde, as well as two catamaran and three ferry services that cross The Solent to Lymington, Portsmouth and Southampton in Hampshire, where there are about 200 daily crossings.

 The ports of Fishbourne, East Cowes, Yarmouth, Cowes, and Ryde have a direct link to the coastal towns in Hampshire.

 There are rail links to different ports on the island that can get you to and from various local regions.
 There are also train connections with mainland ports from London train stations that can get you to the port in under two hours.